swannodette/swannodette.github.com/_posts/2013-07-31-extracting-processes.md

    </ul>
 </div>

-It should be clear now that by teasing apart the architecture of the UI components we now have a truly modular system in which it easy to envision mixing and matching the pieces in various ways.
-We've seen how we could easily use the same process logic for a terminal based Rogue-like or a rich HTML client.
+By teasing apart the architecture of the UI components we now have a truly modular and *responsive* system.
+It's also pleasantly small for the amount of flexibility we get in return.

 In the next post we'll see how to put the result of this post and the original post into a cohesive whole.